Er-dhirendra/pekko-http-example/README.md

 - Body: `GET, POST, PUT, PATCH, DELETE, OPTIONS`
 ```

-This `README.md` will provide clear instructions on how to use `curl` to interact with your API, and the commands will help you test your endpoints effectively.
+This `README.md` will provide clear instructions on how to use `curl` to interact with the API, and the commands will help you test your endpoints effectively.